pavitranew/session-3/readme.md

 Examine the output and inspect the html in the developer tool.

-Cancel the process with Control-c  and add mapping to the NPM script:
+Cancel the process with ctrl-c  and add mapping to the NPM script:

 ```js
   "sassy": "node-sass --watch \"scss\"  --output \"app/css/\" --source-map true"